 You’re engaged in some innocent retail therapy and then this beams down from planet Piëch.

 As we’ve pointed out, Driven to Write never sleeps and while we don’t always get about as much as we’d like, our eyes and ears are everywhere.
-So while some of us are battening down hatches in windswept West Cork, others get to swan around a decidedly more temperate Marbella – a matter for which your correspondent is not bitter.
+So while some of us are battening down hatches in windswept West Cork, others get to swan around a decidedly more temperate Marbella – a matter about which your correspondent is not bitter.

-Parked outside an relatively upscale Spanish retail outlet is one thing, but its proximity to a branch of Leroy Merlin (other DIY providers are available) begs the question of how the owner intends getting that flat pack wardrobe home?
+Parked outside an upscale Spanish retail outlet is one thing, but its proximity to a branch of Leroy Merlin (other DIY providers are available) begs the question of how the owner intends getting that flat pack wardrobe home?
 Perhaps they deliver.

 XL1 is 3,888 mm long, 1,665 mm wide and just 1,153 mm tall – similar in length and width to a Polo.
 Even a Lamborghini Gallardo is taller.
-XL1’s design objectives called for low weight (795 kg), perfect aerodynamics (Cd 0.189) and a low centre of gravity – all of which you can be sure was rigorously adhered to, because after all, you really wouldn’t like uncle Ferdi when he’s pissed off.
+XL1’s design objectives called for low weight (795 kg), perfect aerodynamics (Cd 0.189) and a low centre of gravity – all of which you can be sure was rigorously adhered to, because after all, you really wouldn’t like uncle Ferdi when he’s narked.

 XL1 was powered by a 47-hp two-cylinder diesel engine, essentially a sectioned 1.6-liter turbocharged and intercooled TDI unit, working in tandem with an electric motor and a 60-cell, 5.5-kWh, 150-pound lithium-ion battery pack, giving about a 30 mile electric-only range.
 To achieve these figures, weight was pared ruthlessly.
 The highly aerodynamic body was made from carbon fibre, aluminium and magnesium, the paintwork was 50% thinner than normal, and there was no sound insulation.
 Rolling resistance was minimised by fitting 115/80R-15 front tyres and 145/55R-16 rear, inflated to 44 psi.